• Skip to main content

 “Sets” may not really be the correct term.

 On our pages, we usually refer to Invisalign® aligners as being used in “sets.”
-The idea being that one aligner is worn on the upper teeth and another on the bottom, and then these aligners are replaced by new aligners at the same time.
+One aligner is worn on the upper teeth and another on the bottom, and then these aligners are replaced by new aligners at the same time.

 Invisalign® aligners should never be thrown away without your dentist’s permission.